sportngin-cookbooks/opsworks-passenger/README.md

 - `node[:nginx][:custom_package][:source]` - URL to fetch Nginx package from compiled with passenger and any other custom modules.
 - `node[:passenger][:optimize_for]` - Set to 'processing' or 'blocking_io' to optimize min and max processes accordingly.
 Defaults to `processing`.
 - `node[:nginx][:try_static_files]` - Have nginx serve static files for request before deferring to Passenger application.
 Defaults to `false`.
+- `node[:passenger][:conf]` - String key based hash of name value pairs to write to passenger configuration for nginx.
+Pairs with nil value will be omitted.

 See attributes source for full list of configuration options.